Tag Archive for: electric dog fence

 Is it safe in bad weather?

-Absolutely.
-The boundary cable is buried underground and weatherproof.
-The transmitter stays indoors, and the collars are waterproof up to 10ft — tested in both fresh and salt water.
+Yes.
+The boundary cable is buried underground and fully weatherproof.
+The transmitter remains safely indoors, and the receiver collars are waterproof up to 10ft — tested in both fresh and salt water.

 What size garden can it cover?

-The Costs of Not Stopping Your Dog Jumping the Fence
+Costs of Not Stopping Your Dog Jumping the Fence

 Allowing a dog to escape isn’t just stressful — it can also be costly.
 Under the Anti-Social Behaviour, Crime and Policing Act 2014 and the Dogs Act, owners have a legal duty to keep their pets under control.
 If a dog escapes and causes trouble, you may face: